x9chen/Zero-and-Poles-locator-with-GUI/README.md

+To run the program:

+python Zero_Poles.py

+tested with python 3.9 on Windows

 # Zero-and-Poles-locator-with-GUI

 With this desktop application using Python and PyQt you can draw using your mouse multiple zeros and poles on a unit circle and the corresponding frequency response will be shown.